- Need a quick abrasive sanding tool?

 Makita 9924DB 3×21, 7.8 amp, Belt sander

-- Has an easy-release belt lever that allows for quick and easy changing of the belt.
+- Convenient with an easy-release belt lever that helps for quick and easy changing of the belt.

 - The low profile design ensures optimum balance.

-- The handle is a bit too small to get a good grip.
+- The handle is a bit too small to get a secure grip.

 Black Decker DS321 3×21, 7 amp, Belt sander

-- The design allows for sanding even close to edges.
+- The design enables sanding even close to the edges.

-- Has a retractable hood that allows for sanding in tight spots.
+- Flaunts a retractable hood that enables sanding in tight spots.

 - The belt frequently slides sideways.